Oda of Gandersheim

 Oda and Liudolf "committed themselves to establishing a convent soon after their marriage."
 For this purpose, they travelled to Rome to acquire relics of the saints in 845–846.
 From Pope Sergius II they received not just relics of his predecessors, Innocent I and Anastasius I, but also papal protection for their foundation.
 A community of nuns was established at Brunshausen in 852 with their daughter Hathumoda as its designated abbess.
 Construction of a permanent home was begun at Gandersheim, but it was not consecrated until All Saints' Day 881, after Hathumoda's death in 874.

 Liudolf died in 866.
 Oda spent much of her widowhood at Gandersheim.
 Another daughter, Gerberga, succeeded Hathumoda and was succeeded by a third, Christina.
-Oda died at Gandersheim in 912 or 919.
+It has been speculated that Oda died at Gandersheim in either 912 or 919.
+According to Hrotsvitha's Primordia coenobii Gandeshemensis, she was 107 years old when she died.